johnbrc/MPD-Distribution/content/MPD-M4/MPD-M4.md

 3. [Commissioned as disciples]

-### Phrases ###
+### Terms ###

 Commission
-:	To charge with responsibility for a task or duty, as when a military officer is given a specific rank and responsibility (e.g. *he was commissioned after attending the training academy*);
+:	*To charge with responsibility* for a task or duty, as when a military officer is given a specific rank and responsibility (e.g. *he was commissioned after attending the training academy*);
-:	To grant authority to undertake a task or function, as when an architect is authorised to build something, (e.g. *the architect was commissioned to manage the project*).
+:	*To grant authority* to undertake a task or function, as when an architect is authorised to build something, (e.g. *the architect was commissioned to manage the project*).

 ### Scripture ###